-The Audi Bike is a study of a modern urban bicycle inspired by the Audi brand’s design philosophy and with featuring three variants: a sports-bike, a foldable model and an e-bike.
+The Audi Bike is a study of a modern urban bicycle inspired by the Audi brand’s design philosophy and featuring three variants: a sports bike, a foldable model and an e-bike.
 The author is Vladimer Kobakhidze from Georgia.

-The Sports Bike variant is a model for the “premium segment” and features a body frame made of lightweight materials (carbon fiber / aluminum).
+The Sports Bike variant is a model for the “premium segment” and features a body frame made of lightweight materials (carbon fibre/aluminium).

-Vladimer Kobakhidze is a 29 year-old Georgian car designer, with an Architectural background.
-He graduated with a BA degree from Georgian Technical University (GTU) as an Architect (2000-05) and completed the MA degree in a car Design and Mobility at Domus Academy in Milan.
+Vladimer Kobakhidze is a 29-year-old Georgian car designer, with an Architectural background.
+He graduated with a BA degree from Georgian Technical University (GTU) as an Architect (2000-05) and completed the MA degree in car Design and Mobility at Domus Academy in Milan.

-Both the Sports Bike and the Folding bike can be easily transformed in a foldable mode, that allows to easily transport them in a car trunk.
+Both the Sports Bike and the Folding bike can be easily transformed into a foldable mode, which allows to easily transport them in a car trunk.

-The (HP) humane powered mechanism can be used as a generator for recharging the batteries or to power the vehicle on flat urban areas.
+The (HP) humane powered mechanism can be used as a generator for recharging the batteries or to power the vehicle in flat urban areas.